Women's HockeyThe International Ice Hockey Federation encourages its members to promote the game of ice hockey to women and girls.

 As with men’s hockey in the beginning of worldwide competition in 1920, women’s hockey is dominated by North American teams.
 Between 1987 and 1997 Canada didn’t lose a single game and seldom conceded a goal in international play.
 The first defeat came in 1998 in the first-ever Olympic women’s ice hockey tournament in Nagano when the United States claimed gold.

 Sweden became the first European team to beat a North American squad in major international competition when it edged the United States in a shootout in the semi-finals of the 2006 Olympics in Turin before the Europeans lost the gold medal game to Canada, 4-1.
+Finland also reached a gold medal game by beating Canada in the semi-finals of the 2019 IIHF Ice Hockey Women's World Championship on home ice in Espoo before losing to the United States in a shootout.

 Following the fourth Olympic women’s ice hockey tournament 2010 in Vancouver there were many discussions about the progress in closing the gap between North America and the rest of the world.
 The same year, following the World Hockey Summit in Toronto, the IIHF approved to assign more resources to women’s hockey and take measures to improve the sport’s development.